ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/katherine-ormerod-social-media-book.markdown

 competition-description: "<p>We have managed to get in our hands the book everybody\
   \ is talking about: Why Social Media is Running Your Life book, a no-holds-barred,\
   \ no-filter look at what social media is doing to us as a society, and how we can\
-  \ deconstruct the online fantasy to change our own attitudes about modern womanhood!</p>\r\
+  \ deconstruct the online fantasy to change our own attitudes about modern womanhood!</p>\n\
-  \n<p>If you want to get  Katherine Ormerod, the first to recognise the changing\
+  <p>If you want to get  Katherine Ormerod, the first to recognise the changing landscape\
-  \ landscape from traditional to digital media, book… click below for a chance to\
+  \ from traditional to digital media, book… click below for a chance to win!</p>\n"
-  \ win!</p>"
 hero-header: "Win Why Social Media is Ruining Your Life book!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-858dae5f-528a-4a8b-a7b7-c7413df7d880.jpg"